kas140472/meeting_scheduler_app/README.md

 NOTE: I have used sleep() commands in some places to ensure that
       send and receive functions are in sync.
 So there may be a delay of a couple of seconds for the results to show up in the terminal.

+Project sourced from USC EE450 course (this project was part of the Computer Networks course)